 After the majority of the British population had voted for leaving the European Union in a referendum held on 23 June 2016 and the British parliament had given its required approval on 14 March 2017, the former Prime Minister Theresa May on 29 March 2017, formally informed the President of the European Council Donald Tusk about UK’s intention to leave the EU.
 As a consequence, Article 50 of the Treaty on European Union was invoked starting a two-year exit process which formally ends all the legal ties between the EU and the UK.

-The ratification of the withdrawal agreement requires the approval of the European Parliament, the Council of the European Union as well as the British parliament.
-While the process of approving within the EU had advanced smoothly, the withdrawal agreement was rejected in the British House of Commons three times in total, most recent being on 29 March 2019.
+The withdrawal agreement was rejected in the British House of Commons three times in total, most recent being on 29 March 2019.

-A substantial point of criticism pertains to the so-called “Backstop” clause, which comes into effect if no alternative arrangement regarding the border between Northern Ireland and the Republic of Ireland is to be found within the transition period (until the 31st of December 2020, once renewable up to two years).
+A substantial point of criticism pertained to the so-called “Backstop” clause, which should had come into effect if no alternative arrangement regarding the border between Northern Ireland and the Republic of Ireland is to be found within the transition period (until the 31st of December 2020, once renewable for another two years).
 According to the clause, a “hard” border between the EU and the UK should be prevented by establishing a common customs territory governed by the European Union’s customs rules.
 Moreover, Northern Ireland should continue to operate as per the regulations of the EU single market.

 In further votes on 13 and 14 March 2019 the British parliament opposed a “no-deal exit”, a second referendum and approved a postponement of the initial Brexit date.
 At the EU special summit held on 10 April 2019, the EU27 and Mrs. May agreed to extend the Brexit-date until 31 October 2019.

-On 24 May 2019, Theresa May, who had been under constant pressure, announced that she will resign as the leader of the Conservative Party on7 June 2019.
+On 24 May 2019, Theresa May, who had been under constant pressure, announced that she will resign as the leader of the Conservative Party on 7 June 2019.
 Boris Johnson, the former foreign minister, became her successor on 23 July 2019.
 As the new leader of the Conservative party, he was therefore nominated as the new British Prime Minister.
 Already in his first parliamentary speech, Johnson called for a renegotiation of May´s negotiated withdrawal agreement with the EU.

 What happens next?